-A Coding Standard must be applied by the clinical coder in the manner described.
-Compliance with a coding standard enables consistent, accurate and uniform coding which in turn supports the collection and comparison of local and national data across time.
+A coding standard must be applied by the clinical coder in the manner described.
 Standards are clear, concise and unambiguous.

 Each standard is contained within a grey box.
-They may also have associated guidance and this will be contained within an adjoining white box.
+They may also have associated guidance, and this will be contained within an adjoining white box.
 Only the text within the grey area is the coding standard e.g.